-(1) The University of New England affirms Freedom of Speech and Academic Freedom as core UNE values demonstrating UNE's commitment to:
+(1) The University of New England affirms freedom of speech and academic freedom as core UNE values demonstrating UNE's commitment to, within the law and duty of care:

-- a. support a person's right to freedom of speech to the broadest extent possible, and consistent with the core values and functioning of the University; and - b. establish, promote, develop and maintain supports and avenues for the fullest exercise of freedom of speech, academic freedom and free intellectual inquiry.
+- a. support a person's right to freedom of speech; - b. establish as a paramount value and to promote, develop and maintain supports and avenues for the fullest exercise of freedom of speech, academic freedom and free intellectual inquiry; and - c. affirm the importance of UNE's institutional autonomy under law in the regulation of its affairs including in the protection of freedom of speech and academic freedom.

-(2) These Principles apply to and are to be observed by all UNE Representatives including representatives of UNE's Controlled Entities, external visiting speakers and internal visiting speakers.
+(2) This Rule applies to all UNE Representatives including representatives of UNE's Controlled Entities, students, external visiting speakers and invited visiting speakers and should be read in conjunction with UNE's Freedom of Speech and Academic Freedom Policy.

-(3) Within these Principles:
+(3) Within this Rule:

 - a.
-Part A outlines UNE's Freedom of Speech principles and how they are supported; and - b.
-Part B states UNE's commitment to Academic Freedom and attendant considerations to uphold these freedoms within the University context.
+Part A outlines UNE's freedom of speech principles and how they are supported; and - b.
+Part B states UNE's commitment to academic freedom and attendant considerations to uphold these freedoms within the University context.

-Part A - Freedom of Speech Principles
+Part A - Freedom of speech principles